wishy78/DevOps-Course-Workshop-Module-14-Learners/README.md

 Like with the Order Processing app, you'll need to scrape the environment variables from the app configuration.

-You'll also want to setup a service so that the Order Processing app can access the Finance Package app and vice versa.
+You'll also want to set up a service so that the Order Processing app can access the Finance Package app and vice versa.
 > Make sure not to expose the Finance Package externally!

 Test that this is working by stopping both the non-Kubernetes app services through the Azure Portal, and check that your app keeps receiving and processing images.